-Details
+Let's consider each of these functions in more detail.

-Reveal Character
+To Reveal Character

-- every line should resonate with the unique voice of each character
+- every line should resonate with who says it

-- the flavor of each character's background ought to be captured in their word choices
+- the flavor of their background should be captured in their word choices

-- the syntax (arrangement of words) should be uniquely each character's
+- the syntax (arrangement of words) should be uniquely theirs

-- focus on background, attitudes, personality quirks, unique world view, mannerisms, education, wants, and needs
+- focus on background, attitudes, personality quirks, unique world view, education, mannerisms -- and most importantly -- wants and needs

-- main characters have needs which should come into conflict with the needs of other characters
+- strong characters have needs which should come into conflict with the needs of other characters

-Advance Plot
+To Advance the Plot

-- good dialogue advances the story characters say something that leads to events happening
+- well-written Dialogue imperceptibly moves the story forward -- by having the characters say something that leads to something happening

-- a character makes a choice
+- a decision is made

-- a character asks a question
+- a question is asked

-- information is subtley revealed
+- information is revealed -- with subtlety

-- tension builds
+- momentum or tension is built

-- even silence can be moving
+- even silence at times can be moving

-- a cause and effect is established between dialogue and what happens next
+- a cause and effect relationship should be established between what is spoken and what happens next

-- imparts conflict in a character's interactions
+- try to instill conflict in your character interactions

-• in life, inner conflict often gets externalized, or "dropped" onto friends, family, or strangers
+- in real life, inner conflict often gets externalized, or "dumped" onto friends/family/complete strangers (remember to be subtle)

-Create Subtext
+To Express Subtext

-- avoid people saying precisely what they mean be subtle
+- avoid people saying exactly what they mean

 - let visuals, sounds, tension and so on, drive the meaning behind words -- trust your audience

-Entertain
+To Entertain

-- dialogue must evoke an emotional response and connect with an audience
+- dialogue needs to evoke a visceral response and engage the audience

-- whatever the line (funny, poignant, mysterious, frightening, or emotion-filled), the audience should be moved emotionally
+- whether it's a funny line, poignant line, mysterious line, frightening line, emotion-filled line or so on, the audience should be moved emotionally

-- engage the reader or audience by connecting scenes late in the action or dialogue
+- engage the reader/audience by... joining scenes late

-- exit every scene early
+- · leaving scenes early

-- let characters to exist behind the scenes
+- allowing characters to exist offstage

-- reveal additional information about your characters (reveal the different or unexpected facets of their personalities)
+- revealing new information about your characters (reveal the different or unexpected facets of their personalities)

-Questions To Answer In Dialogue
+Questions to Answer in Dialogue

-- what is the purpose of the conversation?
+- what is the purpose of the exchange?

-- does it enhance an existing conflict?
+- does it begin or heighten an existing conflict?

-- does it peak curiosity?
+- does it stimulate our curiosity?

-- does the conversation create tension?
+- does the exchange create tension?

-- does the dialogue ramp up to a climax or a turn of events in the story or a change in the relationship of the speakers?
+- does the Dialogue build to a climax or a turn of events in the story or a change in the relationship of the speakers?

 Types of Dialogue

-Chit-Chat/Small Talk

-is everyday direct small talk and simple question and answer conversation that in the real world starts up a conversation.
-A character asks a question.
-Another character answers it.
+Chit-Chat/Small Talk is everyday direct small talk and simple question and answer conversation that in the real world starts up a conversation.
+A character asks a question another character answers it.
 This is POISON to your script.
-After a few boring lines of this, the reader will conclude that you are not a screenwriter and toss your script.
+After a few boring lines of this the reader will conclude that you are not a screenwriter and toss your script.

 Example #1: Chit-Chat/Small Talk

 Poor

 INT.
 STARBUCKS - DAY

 John stands in line behind Jane.